COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 ### Implementations under development:

 - Add support to compare versions with build information.
-- Include the global internal Version Library data.
-- Full support for C-Style functions to better support for extern C linkage
 - Add Version Lib errors and exceptions components
 - Add and update all documentation for the Version Library
+- Replace `BuildType` enum to `VersionBuildType` class as main storage of version release type

 ### Future Implementations:

+- Full support for C-Style functions to better support for extern C linkage
 - Full support for extern C linkage
 - Support to identify version files by it's name
 - Support to detect Windows Metadata version information
+- Support to combined build type information.
+I.e. `1.0.0-alpha.beta`
+- Support to build metadata in version string

 ## Version Library History: